YK7188/YK_Lab/27-OS Deployment with SCCM/README.md

 Within the test device: (Get-CimInstance Win32_ComputerSystemProduct).UUID

-This value matches the SMBIOS UUID used PXE when identifing the test device.
+This value matches the SMBIOS UUID used by PXE for device identification.